Maneater (video game): Downloadable content

-A second DLC of Maneater, known as Truth Quest, which features the return of narrator Trip Westhaven as well as new regions, side challenges, hunter vehicles and bounty hunters, wildlife, and evolution sets as well as another story arc and the shark increasing in size, was in the works.
-At first, it was thought to be an April Fool's joke until Tripwire Interactive gave assurance that it wasn't.
-The official release date for Truth Quest was August 31, 2021.
+The second DLC, Truth Quest, which features the return of narrator Trip Westhaven as well as new regions, side challenges, hunter vehicles and bounty hunters, wildlife, and evolution sets as well as another story arc and the shark increasing in size, was in the works.
+The release date for Truth Quest was August 31, 2021.

 Reception

 Maneater received "mixed or average" reviews according to the review aggregator Metacritic.
 PC Gamer criticized the repetitive gameplay.
 IGN also criticized the repetition, especially with the game's approximate length of 15 hours, but praised the premise.
 Screen Rant complimented the B movie stylization of the game.

+Sales

+Just in the first month of sales on Steam, Maneater had sold about 50,000 copies.
+By April 2024, Maneater had sold 14 million copies across all platforms, according to Tripwire Interactive.